My Home and Alphabet Group ‘GMUBH’

 - The teacher will distribute the worksheet (Match the letter pair – level 2) to the students.
 The students can complete the worksheet as shown.

-- Match the letter pair – Level 3 worksheet can be given as homework.
+- Match the letter pair – level 3 worksheet can be given as homework.

 Note to the teacher: